Introduction: Fifteen Years of Creating Community

-Ask the Advocacy and Outreach committee to engage in a comprehensive review of our strategies for promoting the field, with the goal of both increasing our diversity as a society and increasing the prominence of SOTL work in various contexts;
+Ask the Advocacy committee to engage in a comprehensive review of our strategies for promoting the field, with the goal of both increasing our diversity as a society and increasing the prominence of SOTL work in various contexts;

 One year after the implementation of the new website, the Communications committee will engage in a critical review of both the functionality of the new site and the ways that it is helping to advance the field;

 Make formal agreements with like-minded societies for increasing the visibility of ISSOTL at their annual meetings;

 Encourage a closer relationship between ISSOTL and the various regional SOTL initiatives and organizations around the world;